LukeB42/Emissary/README.md

 Primary: Creating feed group Reuters.
 Primary: Reuters: Creating feed "Reuters UK"

 Emissary supports multiple apikey directives in one crontab.
-Subsequent feed definitions are associated with the prior apikey definition.
+Subsequent feed definitions are associated with the previous key.

-Start up an instance in the background and connect to it: user@host $ python -m emissary.run --cert cert --key key -d user@host $ python -m emissary.repl
+Start an instance in the background and connect to it: user@host $ python -m emissary.run -d --cert cert --key key user@host $ python -m emissary.repl
 Emissary 2.0.0
 Psybernetics 2015

-(0) > help
+(3,204) > help

+Check the included hello.py in the package scripts/ directory for hints about post-store scripts.
 </pre>